mor-solomonov/creatives-around-frontend/README.md

 Once the connection is confirmed by both sides, direct messaging between the users is available and the users are added as a connection.

-This app is currently made for mobile only, and is for the desktop version presented in an iframe.
+This app is currently made for mobile only, and is for desktop presented in an iframe.

+- Optimized for Google Chrome.
+- Ongoing optimization for Mozilla Firefox, Safari & Microsoft Edge.

 by